sparcopen/open-research-doathon/README.md

+# Summary

+We are trying to build and do stuff around open research data on March 4-5, both in London and online, and you are welcome to join in.

 # Registration

-To register for the event, please go to its [EventBrite page](https://www.eventbrite.com/e/open-research-data-do-a-thon-in-london-virtual-tickets-31417371203).
+To register for the event to participate on-site or virtually, please go to its [EventBrite page](https://www.eventbrite.com/e/open-research-data-do-a-thon-in-london-virtual-tickets-31417371203).

 # Background